edsnider/edsnider.github.io/_posts/2017-11-03-integrating-app-center-and-trello-using-azure-functions.md

 ## Enter webhooks and Azure Functions

-The Mobile Center team is constantly adding new capabilities making it more robust and easier to use.
+The App Center team is constantly adding new capabilities making it more robust and easier to use.

-They recently added the ability to use scripts in build definitions which was one of my number one feature requests since Mobile Center debuted.
+They recently added the ability to use scripts in build definitions which was one of my number one feature requests since App Center debuted.
 I've already started taking advantage of this feature and it's great!
 In fact, I initially set out to automate the process of updating Trello cards using a post-build script.
-Well, until I discovered a couple weeks ago that Mobile Center snuck in webhook triggers!
+Well, until I discovered a couple weeks ago that App Center snuck in webhook triggers!

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">loving the ability to use build scripts in <a href="https://twitter.com/hashtag/vsmobilecenter?src=hash&amp;ref_src=twsrc%5Etfw">#vsmobilecenter</a> ! also just stumbled upon webhooks in app settings!! 😍 <a href="https://twitter.com/MobileCenter?ref_src=twsrc%5Etfw">@MobileCenter</a></p>&mdash; Ed Snider (@edsnider) <a href="https://twitter.com/edsnider/status/916336334607970305?ref_src=twsrc%5Etfw">October 6, 2017</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-As of this post, Mobile Center has the ability to trigger a webhook when a new crash group is created and/or when a new build release is available.
+As of this post, App Center has the ability to trigger a webhook when a new crash group is created and/or when a new build release is available.
 This is perfect for solving my problem - When a new build is released I need to do something.

 ### Creating a webhook triggered Azure Function